cabal-club/cabal-mobile/readme.md

 # Cabal Mobile

-Chat with the p2p swarm on your mobile device (Android & maybe iOS).
+Chat with the p2p swarm on your mobile device (Android & iOS).

 <img src="./screenshot.jpg" width="240">